ryanq47/CS-EXTC2-NTP/leftoff.md

 tested with multi client, it works, is a bit slower due to multiple access at once though, especially when printing.
 Need to add in sleep for eahc packet so it doesn;t spam too hard

+Workign on smb read loop & those commsn, see pipeStuff in client.